 A Bold Choice in a Sea of the Same

-A stacked stone tile backsplash is a design choice that will stand out in the endless run of glass and small format porcelain and ceramic tile that dominate current backsplash trends.
-A stone veneer backsplash tells your friends and family you value traditional, natural materials but are bold enough to use it in a space often overlooked and devoid of design.
+A stacked stone tile backsplash is a design choice that will stand out in the endless run of glass and small format porcelain and ceramic tile that dominates current backsplash materials trends.
+A stone veneer backsplash tells your friends and family you value traditional, natural materials but are bold enough to use them in a space often overlooked and devoid of design.

 Small Project - Big Return

-A stacked stone kitchen backsplash might only be a small part of a bigger kitchen remodel, but just like door pulls and outlet covers, its something everyone will see and thus can create value to potential buyers.
-Whether you use a stacked stone backsplash tile like our Basalt Interlocking product, or our Rock Panel product to create a rock backsplash look, both are sure to add lots of value to your project.
+A stacked stone kitchen backsplash might only be a small part of a bigger kitchen remodel, but just like door pulls and outlet covers, it's something everyone will see and thus can create value to potential buyers.
+Whether you use a stacked stone backsplash tile like our Lynia tile, or our XL Rock Panel product to create a rock backsplash look, both are sure to add lots of value to your project.
+Modern kitchens are highly sought after and creating one in your home certainly brings a lot of value to your space.

 Other items you might want